ianclawson/Delta-iPac-Edition/README.md

 - There are some weird graphical bugs in the Delta menus, what's going on?
     - This IPA was built against the iOS 15 SDK -- and iOS 15 introduced some under-the-hood changes to how Navigation Bars and Menu Bars work -- so there are some graphical hiccups in the menus.
 I currently don't have the time to look into fixing it, so please consider this expected behavior for this iPac Edition 😉
 - Why release a build of your PRs?
-    - To share my passion for iOS Reetro Game Emulation dev with the world, and to keep Delta fresh while we patiently wait for the next official Delta release.
+    - To share my passion for iOS Retro Game Emulation dev with the world, and to keep Delta fresh while we patiently wait for the next official Delta release.
 - Why "iPac"?
     - It's my initials, and also a tongue-in-cheek naming intersection of two of my interests: Apple Dev and Video Games.
 It made sense to me at least.